satansdeer/satansdeer.github.com/content/legacy-posts/how-to-install-react/index.md

 </html>
 ```

-Now you need to add so called **mounting point**, basically an HTML node, for example `div` that will serve as a container to your ReactJS application on this page.
+Now you need to add so called **mounting point**, an HTML node, for example `div` that will serve as a container to your ReactJS application on this page.

 ```html
 <!-- ... existing HTML ... -->